mesafoundation/mesa/src/README.md

 client.authenticate({ token: fetchToken() }, { shouldSync: false })
 ```

-If you want to only use sync on reconnects, look at the following example using [`mesa-js-client`](https://github.com/neoncloth/mesa-js-client):
+If you want to only use sync on reconnects, look at the following example:
 ```js
 client.on('connection', async ({ isInitialConnection }) => {
   console.log('Connected to Mesa')